Barolinx/Barolinx/README.md

-Good morning.
-It doesn't matter if it's actually morning or anything.

-I do writing.
+I do some writing, a little coding.
+A couple other things, too.